williamhatch/spree_themes/README.md

 *Note:- Add new javascript files to javascripts directory and new stylesheet files to stylesheets directory.
 For adding js and css manifest files, file name should be script.manifest.js or style.manifest.js*

+*Note:- When uploading, files starting with '__' or '.' will be ignored*

 ## Testing